BFM TV: History

-BFMTV was launched by the NextRadioTV group as an offshoot of BFM Radio, which exclusively focused on business and the economy, on 14 December 2004.
+BFMTV was launched by the NextRadioTV group (now RMC BFM) as an offshoot of BFM Business, which exclusively focused on business and the economy, on 14 December 2004.
 BFM is an abbreviation of "Business FM", the original name of BFM Business.
 Approved by the Conseil supérieur de l'audiovisuel (CSA) on 5 May 2005, it began broadcasting on 28 November 2005.
-Alain Weill became Chairman and CEO in 2005.
+Alain Weill became chairman and CEO in 2005.

 The "small independent news channel" became "one of the most influential voices in French media and politics" by distinguishing itself with "a reactive, live format—and dumping the French habit of endless pre-recorded talk".
 Ratings continuously increased, and it became the most-watched French news channel in June 2008.
 With a 1.8 national share (as of mid-2012), it greatly exceeds its first competitor, I-Télé (0.7 national share).
-As the ratings and the advertising revenues increased, the budget of the network peaked at €50 million in 2011, compared to €15 million in 2006.
+As its ratings and advertising revenues increased, the budget of the network peaked at €50 million in 2011, compared to €15 million in 2006.

 Spin-off networks

 BFM Sport

-Launched on 7 June 2016, BFM Sport was the second all-news and sports TV channel in France, after Infosport+.
+Launched on 7 June 2016, BFM Sport was the second all-news and sports TV channel in France after Infosport+, sister channel of Canal+.
 The channel features an 8-minute update every 30 minutes (with the loop all night long).
 It also carries 3 magazines: After Foot (daily 10 pm – midnight), Le Grand Week-end Sport (weekends 9 am – noon) and 60 Minutes Sport (Sunday–Friday 7 – 8 pm).

 BFM Paris

-Launched on 7 November 2016, BFM Paris is mainly inspired by America's News 12.
-The main programming consists of local news updates, traffic, weather, sports, and cultural information.
+Launched on 7 November 2016, BFM Paris is mainly inspired by New York's News 12.
+Its main programming consists of local news updates, traffic, weather, sports, and cultural information.
 There's a live morning show seven days a week and an evening show on weeknights.